kgarayev/operational/README.md

 ### How the code works

-- Utilizes Blueprint Core and Table components.
+- Utilises Blueprint Core and Table components.
 - Maintains different state variables to add requested features (local state).
 - When the calculation column button is clicked, a FormulaInput component renders, which includes space for displaying the formula, additional buttons for arithmetic operations, and clear, submit, and remove functions.
 - The addToFormula() function is invoked when a cell or arithmetic operator is clicked, adding the character to the formula string stored in the state.
 This function is called directly by the operators or from within the onCellFocus() callback, which adds a column name to the formula by looking up the columns array (an array of objects).